rduplain/memo/terraform-guide.md

 ## Overview

-Terraform's value proposition is clear: write configuration files to make data center provisioning both automated and repeatable; track these files with version control to have declarative infrastructure as code.
+Terraform's value proposition is clear: write configuration files to provision a data center that's automated, repeatable, and incremental; track these files with version control to have declarative infrastructure as code.

 Terraform's design decidedly passes through the underlying resource concepts.
 When writing a .tf file, you think in terms of resources provided by the vendor